- Members Info

 At the end of the 2018 winter season, Maribyrnong Council will be commencing a 10 month re-development of the FHC pavilion.
 The building project was last costed at $1, 354, 000, the project involves the complete tearing down of all walls and structures, then, within the empty building shell, construction of the attached design will take place.

-The design of the pavilion is attached at the ed of the history section.
+The design of the pavilion is attached below.

 Fogarty Av Yarraville 3013